RSS-Bridge/rss-bridge/docs/05_Bridge_API/02_BridgeAbstract.md

 # detectParameters
 The `detectParameters` function takes a URL and attempts to extract a valid set of parameters for the current bridge.

-If the passed URL is valid for this bridge the function should return an array of parameter -> value pairs that can be used by this bridge including context if available, or an empty array if the bridge requires no parameters.
-If the URL is not relevant for this bridge the function should return `null`.
+If the passed URL is valid for this bridge, the function should return an array of parameter -> value pairs that can be used by this bridge, including context if available, or an empty array if the bridge requires no parameters.
+If the URL is not relevant for this bridge, the function should return `null`.

 **Notice:** Implementing this function is optional.
-By default **RSS-Bridge** tries to match the supplied URL to the `URI` constant defined in the bridge which may be enough for bridges without any parameters defined.
+By default, **RSS-Bridge** tries to match the supplied URL to the `URI` constant defined in the bridge, which may be enough for bridges without any parameters defined.

 ```PHP
 public function detectParameters($url){